 Nursing homes are required by law to adequately staff the facility to ensure the health and safety of their residents.
 However, the Department of Health and Human Services (DHHS) reports that up to 90 percent of nursing homes in the U.S. are understaffed.

 Understaffing in nursing homes can place residents in danger of being injured, abused or neglected.
-If you suspect that your loved one is not being properly cared for, contact the West Palm Beach nursing home abuse lawyers at Gordon & Doner to discuss your legal options and right to pursue compensation.
+If you suspect that your loved one is not being properly cared for, contact the Nursing Home Abuse lawyers at Gordon & Partners to discuss your legal options and right to pursue compensation.

 The Effects of Understaffing on Residents

 The DHHS recommends that nursing homes provide residents a minimum of two hours each day with a nursing aide and 12 minutes a day with a registered nurse.
 However, the DHHS found that most nursing homes fall far below these standards.

 When nursing homes are not adequately staffed, there are not as many caregivers on hand to assist individuals with physical or mental limitations.

 Additionally, understaffing results in residents not receiving the time and attention they need to treat their individual needs.
 This poses a serious risk to their physical and emotional health, and may cause residents to suffer from conditions such as: